-With summer coming up, it seemed like the perfect time to turn those flavors into a crave-worthy pasta salad.
-One that's perfect for all your summer parties and BBQs, not to mention, dinner any old night of the week.
+Best of all, this crave-worthy pasta salad is super quick and easy to make!
+You'll love serving this tasty recipe for all your summer parties and BBQs, not to mention, dinner any old night of the week.

 Are you getting hungry yet?
 Then grab the ingredients, because I know you're going to love this easy recipe just as much as I do!